Alex-Amayo/zero-to-app/README.md

 Zero To App is an easily customizable React Native boilerplate that works seamlessly on both web and mobile.
 The design is loosely based on Facebook's mobile app and website.
 It includes pre-built template pages for your authentication flow, bottom navigation, and basic components that all share common styles you can easily configure from a single file.

-This project relies on the following npm packages:

-## Core Technologies and Tools

 ### Core Frameworks and Libraries
 - [Expo](https://expo.dev/): An open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
 - [React Native](https://reactnative.dev/): A framework for building native apps using React.